-This form is used to identify assigned duties/responsibilities and their corresponding SLOs (at least 6 of 9 must be identified).
+This form is used to identify assigned duties/responsibilities and the corresponding SLOs that the site supervisor will be evaluating the student on.
 Students will identify one S.M.A.R.T. goal for each SLO on which they intend to be evaluated to be met by the end of the semester.
 In addition, this form provides emergency contact information and the planned weekly schedule.
 This form must be completed by the intern via Qualtrics and reviewed with the supervisor before submission